NKTD-Cloud/AMP-Themes/README.md

 - **NKTD.css**: The primary theme for NKTDCLOUD's AMP interface.

-## Contributing

-We welcome contributions to improve our themes and add new ones.
-To contribute:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.